 When the Arts and Crafts movement began in England in the mid 19th century, the founders couldn’t have guessed how much their ideas would influence home design in America a few decades later.
-Or just how much we love the Bungalows and Craftsman homes the movement spawned.
+Or just how much we love each Arts and Crafts Bungalow and Craftsman home the movement spawned.

 The owners of this Arts and Crafts Bungalow in Beaux Arts, a suburb of Bellevue, Washington, fell in love with it’s rustic character, but not the sub-par remodelings that had been done before they got their hands on it.

 Architect Amy Janof got her hands on it, and transformed it into a bright, open home that perfectly balances historic and modern.